Bury/node/README.md

 # node
-This is a project for demo of NodeJS.
+This is a project  demo of NodeJS.